IamB3ST/LearningDL/README.md

 ## About the Notebook

 ### Modules
-This notebook is structured into three main modules: `P1 Deep Learning`
+This notebook is structured into these main modules: `P1 Deep Learning`

 ### Content
 The notebook is provided in `ipynb` format, compatible with Jupyter Notebook or [Google Colab](https://colab.research.google.com/).
 Each file contains a comprehensive topic and a corresponding small project for practical understanding.